 MAC 1140 (Precalculus Algebra) and MAC 1114 (Trigonometry) OR MAC 1147 (Precalc.
 Algebra/Trig.)

-MAC 2311 (Calculus I with Analytical Geometry) and MAP 2480 (Biocalculus lab) AND MAC 2312 (Calculus II with Analytical Geometry) OR STA 2171 (Statistics for Biology) or a two-semester statistics option (STA 2122 + a 2nd approved statistics course).
+MAC 2311 (Calculus I with Analytical Geometry)

+MAP 2480 (Biocalculus lab)

+AND MAC 2312 (Calculus II with Analytical Geometry) OR STA 2171 (Statistics for Biology) or a two-semester statistics option (STA 2122 + a 2nd approved statistics course).

 Initial college mathematics placement is based on scores for the Scholastic Achievement Test (SAT) Quantitative, American College Testing Program (ACT), College Level Examination Program (CLEP) Mathematics Subject Test, Advanced Placement (AP) Mathematics Test, and/or International Baccalaureate (IB) coursework.
-At orientation, students are given a one-time-only opportunity to try and advance their initial college mathematics placement by taking either the Advanced Math Placement (AMP) test or the Supplemental Math Skills (SMS) test.
+Before their initial registration, students should use the one-time-only opportunity to advance their initial college mathematics placement by taking either the Advanced Math Placement (AMP) test or the Supplemental Math Skills (SMS) test.
 The AMP is designed for students whose highest math placement scores are above a 470 SAT Quantitative or 21 ACT Math.
 The SMS is designed for students whose highest math placement scores are below a 470 SAT Quantitative or 21 ACT Math.
 A low score on the AMP or SMS does NOT require a student to drop below the initial mathematics placement, however, performing well on either test may improve your initial mathematics placement.
-Therefore, it is strongly recommended that students take the AMP or SMS tests at orientation.
+Therefore, it is strongly recommended that students take the AMP or SMS tests before registering for the first time at FSU.

 The Department of Mathematics and the Department of Statistics evaluate all transfer mathematics and statistics credit, respectively, on an individual basis.
 Business-oriented mathematics or statistics courses such as MAC 1141 MAC 2233, STA 3014, and STA 3023 do not satisfy the mathematics requirement for the biological science major.
 Students with credit in these courses usually take MAC 1140, MAC 2311, and STA 2171 for reduced credit.
-The appropriate forms to take these courses for reduced credit are available in the Mathematics (222 Love, 850-644-5868) and Statistics (214 Oceanography and Statistics, 850-644-3218) advising offices.
+The appropriate forms to take these courses for reduced credit are available in the advising offices for Mathematics (222 Love, 850-644-5868) and Statistics (214 Oceanography and Statistics, 850-644-3218).

 Examination Score FSU Equivalent Course

-SAT/ACT SAT Quantitative < 430 ACT Math < 18 Student must take MAT 0024 unless SMS score waives this requirement by advancing math placement into a college-level course.
+SAT/ACT SAT Quantitative ≤ 430 ACT Math ≤ 18 Student must take MAT 0024 unless SMS score waives this requirement by advancing math placement into a college-level course.

-440 \leq SAT Quantitative \leq 460 19 \leq ACT Math \leq 20 Student must take MAT 1033 unless SMS score waives this requirement by advancing math placement into a college-level course.
+440 ≤ SAT Quantitative ≤ 460 19 ≤ ACT Math ≤ 20 Student must take MAT 1033 unless SMS score waives this requirement by advancing math placement into a college-level course.

-$470 \leq$ SAT Quantitative ≤ 590 21 \leq ACT Math ≤ 25 Student may take MAC 1105.
-Student should take the AMP to advance math placement into a higher- level mathematics course.
+470 ≤ SAT Quantitative ≤ 590 21 ≤ ACT Math ≤ 25 Student may take MAC 1105.
+Student should take the AMP to advance math placement into a higher-level mathematics course.

-600 ≤ SAT Quantitative < 670 26 < ACT Math < 29 The MAC 1105 prerequisite for MAC 1140, MAC 1114, and MAC 1147 is waived.
+600 ≤ SAT Quantitative ≤ 670 26 ≤ ACT Math ≤ 29 The MAC 1105 prerequisite for MAC 1140, MAC 1114, and MAC 1147 is waived.
 Students may take MAC 1105, MAC 1114, or MAC 1147.
 Student should take AMP to try to earn 3 semester hours of credit for MAC 1105 and advance initial math placement into a higher-level mathematics course.

-680 < SAT Quantitative 30 < ACT Math Student awarded 3 semester hrs. of credit for MAC 1105, may take MAC 1140, MAC 1114, or MAC 1147.
+680 ≤ SAT Quantitative 30 < ACT Math Student awarded 3 semester hrs. of credit for MAC 1105, may take MAC 1140, MAC 1114, or MAC 1147.

 AP Calculus AB 3, 4 or 5 MAC 2311

 AP Calculus BC 3 MAC 2311

 AP Calculus BC 4 or 5 MAC 2311 and MAC 2312

 IB Mathematics 4 MAC 1147

 IB Mathematics 5 MAC 1147 and MAC 2233

 IB Mathematics 6 or 7 MAC 2233 and MAC 2311

 IB Mathematics-Advanced 4 MHF 1202

 IB Mathematics-Advanced 5-7 MHF 1202 and MHF 1209

 IB Mathematics-Methods 4 MAC 1105

 IB Mathematics-Methods 5 MAC 1105 and MAC1140

 IB Mathematics-Methods 6 or 7 MAC 1140 and MAC 2233